Purdue-eCTF/scrape-bot/README.md

 - `EXPRESS_PORT` — the port to run the build-integration express server on.
 - `BOLT_PORT` — the port to run the Slack bot on.

-See the **Slack autodownload** section for more on how to configure the required Slack secrets.

 Then, install dependencies with `npm install` and run `npm start` to start the bot.

 To run with docker,